In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Cold Stone Creamery franchise opportunity, including relevant news updates

-- 2018 average gross sales for the top 20%, bottom 20%, and all 816 Cold Stone Creamery stores that share the following characteristics: (i) all are in a location in the United States; (ii) all offer a full menu and use the same recipes; (iii) all were open for a minimum of 12 months; and (iv) all operate under the same trademarks
+- 2019 average gross sales for the top 20%, bottom 20%, and all 871 Cold Stone Creamery stores that share the following characteristics: (i) all are in a location in the United States (excluding Guam); (ii) all offer a full menu and use the same recipes; (iii) all were existing outlets that did not open for the first time during the past fiscal year; (iv) all operate under the same trademarks; and (v) all were franchised.

 Section I – Background Information